angiency572/MarketDataContributionGateway/README.md

 # Features
 The Market Data Contribution API provides the following features:
-- Submit and retrieve FX market data (e.g. currency pair, bid and ask prices) through API
+- Submit and retrieve FX market data (e.g. currency pair, bid and ask prices)
 - Validate submitted market data based on business rules
 - Market data is stored in AWS DynamoDB
 - Monitor API usage and errors using NLog and AWS CloudWatch